CTGN/IPBES-Classifier/README.md

 - `results/final_model/best_model_cross_val_<...>/`: Saved Hugging Face checkpoints for the best model per fold.
 - `plots/`: Training/eval curves and HPO visuals.

-## Inference with a saved checkpoint
+## Inference with a saved checkpoint (The final inference pipeline is not ready yet)

 You can load a saved checkpoint directory from `results/final_model/` with Hugging Face Transformers: